 The acquisition of Legacy TWC and Legacy Bright House enables Charter to apply its operating strategy to a larger set of assets, accelerate product development and innovation through greater scale as well as more effectively compete in medium and large commercial markets.
-Substantially all of the operations acquired in the Transactions were contributed down to the Company.
 The operating results of Legacy TWC and Legacy Bright House have been included in the Company's consolidated statements of operations for the period from the date of acquisition through June 30, 2016.
-For the three and six months ended June 30, 2016, revenues and net income included in the Company's consolidated statements of operations were \$3.1 billion and \$372 million, respectively, for Legacy TWC and \$501 million and \$41 million, respectively, for Legacy Bright House.
+For the three and six months ended June 30, 2016, revenues and net income included in the Company's consolidated statements of operations were \$3.1 billion and \$236 million, respectively, for Legacy TWC and \$501 million and \$41 million, respectively, for Legacy Bright House.
 Net income includes non-operating expenses such as interest expense and income taxes based on what is included in the respective legal entities and does not include allocations of additional corporate level non-operating expenses.

-Charter applied acquisition accounting to the Transactions.
+The Company applied acquisition accounting to the Transactions.
 The total purchase price was allocated to the identifiable tangible and intangible assets acquired and the liabilities assumed based on their estimated fair values.
 The fair values were primarily based on third-party valuations using assumptions developed by management and other information compiled by management including, but not limited to, future expected cash flows.
 The excess of the purchase price over those fair values was recorded as goodwill.
 Goodwill recognized in the Transactions is representative of resources that do not meet the definition of an identifiable intangible asset and include buy-side synergies, economies of scale of the combined operations, increased market share, assembled workforces and improved credit rating.

 The fair values of the assets acquired and liabilities assumed were preliminarily determined using the income, cost and market approaches.
 The fair values were primarily based on significant inputs that are not observable in the market and thus represent a Level 3 measurement, other than long-term debt assumed in the TWC Transaction which represents a Level 1 measurement.
-See Note 10.
+See Note 11.